 - Wooden skewer

-- Squirt bottle or watering syringe
+- A squirt bottle or watering syringe

 - Long tweezers or a set of chopsticks (for placing the succulents)

-Preparing your Succulents
+Preparing the Succulents

-How to make a Sea Glass Succulent Terrarium
+Sea Glass Succulent Terrarium

 It will take you about twenty minutes tops to create a succulent planter.
 If you wanted to make a few of them at a time I’m sure that it would take less time overall once you have your materials and tools assembled.
 The video below shows you exactly how I’ve created mine and it’s also a chance for me to say hello!
 I make a lot of DIY videos and I love ‘seeing’ and interacting with you.
 I also find that video helps me to learn better than just reading a list of instructions.